ora-io/docs/oao-onchain-ai-oracle/node-operator-guide/validator-client-tutorials/tora-cli-tutorial.md

 After executing the command "docker compose up", the Tora validator starts the initialization process.

-When you see `[confirm] [+] RPC Server running on port 5001`, it means that the Tora validator has completed initialization and everything is ready.
+When you see `[confirm] [+] RPC Server running on port 5001`, it means that the Tora validator has completed initialization.

 ```bash
 2024-08-22 23:05:46 ora-openlm   | Loading model into the right classes...